-A vinyl fence is built to last, but if you don’t plan ahead, the costs can sneak up on you.
+A vinyl fence is built to last, but if you don’t plan, the costs can sneak up on you.
 Many homeowners underestimate their budget, leading to unexpected expenses.
-Our cost estimator gives you a clear breakdown, so you know exactly what to expect before making any decisions.
+At Cedar Rustic Fence Co., our cost estimator gives you a clear breakdown, so you know exactly what to expect before making any decisions.

 This tool factors in: